grimmlabs/BarPepScripts/README.md

 **Note:** Especially for the pandas module, it is important that you use the indicated version!
 The script might not work with older or newer versions of pandas.

 &emsp;

+# BarPepDetection

+In principle the detection of barcode or peptide variants works by identifying user-supplied flanking regions within every input read in fastq format.
+The output consists of the count of each barcode or peptide variant for every input file.

 ## Prepare your Input Files
 ### _For Barcode Detection_